 Most cases of sinusitis are caused by viruses, which do not respond to antibiotics.
 Acute viral sinusitis generally clears up on its own within 7 to 10 days.
 Symptoms of acute viral sinusitis can be treated with nasal saline washes, pain relievers like ibuprofen (Advil, generic) and acetaminophen (Tylenol, generic), and nasal spray corticosteroids.

 A nasal wash can be helpful for removing mucus from the nose and relieving sinusitis symptoms.
 A saline (salt water) solution can be purchased in a spray bottle at a drug store or made at home.
 (Mix 1 teaspoon of table, Kosher, or sea salt with 2 cups of warm water.
 Some people add a pinch of baking soda.)
 If you prepare your own saline solution, use bottled or boiled water, not plain tap water, to avoid potential infections with a dangerous type of water-dwelling parasite called Naegleria fowleri.
 Perform the nasal wash several times a day.

 A simple method for administering a nasal wash is:

 Neti pots have also become popular in recent years for prevention and treatment of sinusitis.
-Nasal irrigation with a saline solution through a neti pot involves:
+To do nasal irrigation with a saline solution through a Neti pot:

 Antibiotic drugs are used to treat bacterial, not viral, infections.
 Unfortunately, because of the overuse and improper use of antibiotics, many types of bacteria no longer respond to antibiotic treatment.
-The bacteria have become “resistant” to these drugs.
-Due to the problem of bacterial resistance, doctors have had to switch to different or stronger types of antibiotics to treat bacterial infections.
+The bacteria have become resistant to these drugs.

-Amoxicillin, a type of penicillin, used to be the main antibiotic used for mild-to-moderate acute bacterial sinusitis, but due to bacterial resistance it has become less effective.
-Amoxicillin-clavulanate (Augmentin, generic) has replaced amoxicillin as the antibiotic recommended for treating acute bacterial sinusitis in both children and adults.
+Amoxicillin, a type of penicillin, is the main antibiotic used for mild-to-moderate acute bacterial sinusitis, but due to bacterial resistance it has become less effective.
+Amoxicillin-clavulanate (Augmentin, generic) may be used as an alternative to amoxicillin.
 It is a type of penicillin that works against a wide spectrum of bacteria.

-Corticosteroids available in nasal spray form approved for treating nasal allergy symptoms include:
+Corticosteroids that are available in nasal spray form and are approved for treating nasal allergy symptoms include:

 Decongestants are drugs that help reduce nasal congestion.
 They are available in both pill and nasal spray forms.
 However, decongestants will not cure sinusitis.
-Nasal decongestants may actually worsen sinusitis by increasing sinus inflammation if used too long.
+They may actually worsen sinusitis by increasing sinus inflammation if used too long.
 Nasal spray decongestants should not be used for more than 3 days in a row.

-Due to the lack of evidence for the benefit of nasal decongestants in treating sinusitis, the FDA ordered manufacturers of over-the-counter (OTC) nasal decongestant products to remove from their labeling all references to sinusitis.
+Due to the lack of evidence for the benefit of nasal decongestants in treating sinusitis, the FDA ordered manufacturers of over-the-counter (OTC) nasal decongestant products to remove all references to sinusitis from their labeling.
 The Infectious Diseases Society of America does not recommend nasal or oral decongestants for patients with acute bacterial sinusitis.

-Your doctor may still recommend that you take either an OTC or prescription nasal decongestant to help relieve blockage symptoms associated with sinusitis.
-If you think you have sinusitis, check with your doctor before taking a decongestant.
-Do not try to treat sinusitis by yourself.
+Your health care provider may still recommend that you take either an OTC or prescription nasal decongestant to help relieve blockage symptoms associated with sinusitis.
+If you think you have sinusitis, check with your provider before taking a decongestant.

-Decongestants should never be used in infants and children under the age of 4 years, and some doctors recommend not giving them to children under the age of 14.
-Children are at particular risk for central nervous system side effects including convulsions, rapid heart rates, loss of consciousness, and death.
+Decongestants should never be used in infants and children under age 4, and some doctors recommend not giving them to children under age 14.
+Children are at particular risk for central nervous system side effects, including convulsions, rapid heart rate, loss of consciousness, and death.

 Antihistamines such as diphenhydramine (Benadryl, generic) are included in many cold and allergy medications.
 Because they dry and thicken nasal secretions, they make sinus drainage difficult and may worsen sinusitis.
-Patients with sinusitis should not take antihistamines.
+In general, people with sinusitis should not take antihistamines.

 Surgery can unblock the sinuses when drug therapy is not effective or if there are other complications, such as structural abnormalities or fungal sinusitis.